brandonmowat/react-chat-ui/README.md

     <ChatFeed
-      messages={this.state.messages} // Boolean: list of message objects is_typing={this.state.is_typing} // Boolean: is the recipient typing bubbleStyles={{ // JSON: Custom bubble styles
+      messages={this.state.messages} // Boolean: list of message objects is_typing={this.state.is_typing} // Boolean: is the recipient typing bubblesCentered={false} // Boolean: should bubbles be centered in the feed (default is false) bubbleStyles={{ // JSON: Custom bubble styles
         text: {
           fontSize: 30,